 - Bank loans are debt issued to a company by a bank or similar financial institution and repackaged for sale to investors.
-As bank loans are typically secured by the issuer’s assets and rank senior to the company’s other debt, they are considered as less risky than other fixed income bonds.
+As bank loans are typically secured by the issuer’s assets and rank senior to the company’s other debt, they are considered less risky than other fixed income bonds.
 They sometimes offer a floating rate feature, where the adjusting rate can be helpful in a rising interest rate environment.

 - Municipal bonds are issued by a state, municipality, or county to finance its capital expenditures (construction of bridges, highways, schools).
-They are exempt from federal taxes and thus attractive for high income investors.
+They are exempt from federal taxes and thus attractive to high income investors.

-- TIPS (Treasury inflation-protected securities) are bonds issued by the US government wherein the principal value increases in line with inflation changes.
+- TIPS (Treasury Inflation-Protected Securities) are bonds issued by the US government wherein the principal value increases in line with inflation changes.
 They aim to protect investors from a loss of purchasing power due to inflation.

 Specific bond funds may offer one of the fixed income instruments listed above, or some combination thereof.
 Multisector funds, for example, make tactical allocations to different sectors for added return potential, and may help to hedge against interest rate or volatility risk.
 Bond funds are offered across an array of risk/return objectives, credit quality (investment grade or high yield), and the desired duration of income needs, from short-term to long-term investments, perhaps for retirement.
-Funds may also satisfy investors’ desire to support sustainability by integrating ESG (environmental, social, governance) considerations into the investment manager’s research and decision making.
+Funds may also satisfy investors’ desire to support sustainability by integrating ESG (environmental, social, governance) considerations into the investment manager’s research and decision making process.

 A fund’s specific investments can vary widely, based on the fund’s investment style, risk/return objectives, benchmark, and other factors.
 As a result, some fixed income funds may tend to be more stable, while others have greater potential for price fluctuations and growth.